flycheck/flycheck/doc/manual/extending.rst

    initial value is nil.

-   Use this macro together with the `config-file` form in the :checkprop:`:command` of a syntax checker.
+   Use this macro together with the `config-file` form in the :flyc:checkprop:`:command` of a syntax checker.

 .. macro:: flycheck-def-option-var symbol initial-value checker &optional custom-args